 All the above reasons show how preserved flowers and botanicals definitely are a sustainable choice!
 Very popular amongst interior designers, wellness coaches and many discerning customers looking for beautiful, natural and sustainable decor... and they're maintenance-free!

-Feel free to leave a comment or question on preserved flowers, I love to help people discover and appreciate this fascinating world.
-Ninfa Studio also has a collection of preserved arrangements, commissions welcomed.
+Feel free to contact us with any question you might have on preserved flowers or botanicals, we love to help people discover and appreciate this fascinating world.
+We also offer a selection of preserved botanical arrangements and have worked on special commissions for weddings or favours for special occasions.